IhorHorchakov/spring-security-jwt-authentication/README.md

 The entry point of authentication process is BearerTokenAuthenticationFilter.
 Spring security filter chain intercepts and verifies every http request by using BearerTokenAuthenticationFilter.
 This filter gets a JWT from request headers and passes it to AuthenticationManager.
-The AuthenticationManager leverages AuthenticationProvider to check a JWT using PasswordEncoder & UserDetailsService.
+The AuthenticationManager leverages AuthenticationProvider to check a JWT using PasswordEncoder & rvice.

 We use `OAuth2ResourceServerConfigurer` to plug BearerTokenAuthenticationFilter in filter chain.

 ![]() <img src="https://github.com/IhorHorchakov/spring-security-jwt-authentication/blob/master/img/filter-chain.png" width=50%>

 #### Login flow